MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/getchar-getwchar.md

 ## Remarks

-Each routine reads a single character from **stdin** and increments the associated file pointer to point to the next character. **getchar** is the same as [_fgetchar](fgetc-fgetwc.md), but it is implemented as a function and as a macro.
+Each routine reads a single character from **stdin** and increments the associated file pointer to point to the next character. **getchar** is the same as [_fgetchar](fgetc-fgetwc.md), but it's implemented as a function and as a macro.

-These functions also lock the calling thread and are therefore thread-safe.
+These functions also lock the calling thread and are thread-safe.
 For a non-locking version, see [_getchar_nolock, _getwchar_nolock](getchar-nolock-getwchar-nolock.md).

 By default, this function's global state is scoped to the application.
 To change this, see [Global state in the CRT](../global-state.md).